Eva Hache: Biography

 After that, and still under contract with Globomedia, Hache became the hostess of the late night show Noche Hache (2005-2008), on Cuatro.
 It was her first work as the main host.
 She won the 2005 Academy of Television (ATV) Prize, in the Best Entertainment Program Communicator category.
 That same year she was also nominated for the TP de Oro award for Best Entertainment Program Hostess.

 In 2009, she was part of the cast of the Spanish adaptation of Saturday Night Live, which also aired on Cuatro.
 The show was cancelled due to low ratings.

 In 2011, she became the main host of stand-up comedy show El Club de la Comedia, on laSexta, the show where she had first risen to prominence.

 In 2012 and 2013, Eva Hache presented the 26th and 27th editions, respectively, of the Goya Awards.

 In February 2015, Cuatro aired the first episode of candid camera show Guasabi, hosted by Eva; laSexta, owned by Atresmedia, removed her from El Club de la Comedia due to her working for rival group Mediaset.
 Cuatro cancelled Guasabi after the first episode due to its poor ratings.

 In August 2015, Telecinco announced her as one of the judges of talent competition Got Talent España, Spanish adaptation of the international Got Talent franchise.
 In 2016, she starred in the Spanish adaptation of TV series Web Therapy on #0.
 In 2021, she appeared as "Cactus" on the second series of the local The Masked Singer.

-In April 2022, she was a special guest in the 'Snatch Game' episode of Season 2 of the reality competition streaming television series Drag Race España, produced by Atresmedia in collaboration with Buendía Estudios and World of Wonder.
+In April 2022, she was a special guest in the "Snatch Game" episode of season 2 of the reality competition streaming television series Drag Race España, produced by Atresmedia in collaboration with Buendía Estudios and World of Wonder.

+In 2022, she shot her debut as a film director, Un mal día lo tiene cualquiera.